Aditya0809/Documentation/docs/installation.md

 * **I/O utilities**
   – read/write `.iga` and IGES files, perform uniform refinements, and inspect knot vectors.

-In this documentation we will use IGAKit mainly to **visualise simulation output** produced by PetIGA - converting `.dat` files to `.vtk` files, which can be visualized in paraview.
+In this documentation we will use IGAKit mainly to **visualise simulation output** produced by PetIGA by converting `.dat` files to `.vtk` files, which can be visualized in paraview.

 **Installation tip:** IGAKit is pure‑Python.
 Activate your conda environment on Bridges2 and run